 In the next room, Shotgun finally catches sight of Zirconiade, a great, winged, armoured thing with what looks like roots or spider legs.
-It spots her in turn, and attacks.
+It spots her in turn and attacks.
 Shotgun notes that she can “hardly dodge [Zirconiade’s attacks] at all,” which is weird, because the next section involves Ririn doing so just fine.
 Basically: the player is put in a fight with Zirconiade, where they notice the summon is absorbing their attacks.
 Naturally, this dead-end fight soon ends.
 You get your first listen to the final boss theme here, which is pretty awesome too, especially the “Edit” version on the AST, which combines the song with that sort of “cool” groove the Turks’ aesthetic is built around.

 At this point, three of the other playable Turks – Rod, Nunchaku, and Two Guns – arrive and say that they or others have destroyed the remaining Zirconia Guards.
 Huh, Nunchaku is one of the version-exclusive characters, would he really have been pre-programmed to appear here?
 Could it be random?
 Or did Ririn get to pick a list of a whole four possible partners (Martial Arts (Female) plus these three?).
 Maybe they’re the highest level or something?
 Unfortunately, these three haven’t seen the other Turks, not even Shotgun’s former partner Juget, or even Marital Arts (Male), who was bragging about getting through the maze earlier.

 Shotgun gives it another attempt, and sure enough she can hurt the boss now.
-Zirconiade has a laser attack not unlike the signature attack of Dark Gaia in Enix’s Soul Blazer trilogy, as well as laser columns that can be called up from the floor.
+Zirconiade has a wide laser attack not unlike the signature attack of Dark Gaia in Enix’s Soul Blazer trilogy, as well as laser columns that can be called up from the floor.
 During the fight, the three playable Turks from earlier show up and give what I presume to be scripted attacks that deal higher damage than Shotgun’s own, plus a few scripted dodges for style.
 To spare the game the trouble of varying their attacks, even shooters like Two Guns attack at close range.
 Ironically, this section of Ririn’s playthrough may be the only surviving evidence of how the game’s melee attacks must have worked!
 Unfortunately, after enough damage, Zirconiade automatically catches Shotgun in a blast, and all four Turks are knocked out.
-By all signs, Shotgun seems to think the others are dead!
+By all signs, Shotgun seems to think they’re dead!

 Back in Midgar, Aerith discovers that it’s… snowing?
 Yeah, don’t catch that on your tongue, Aerith, I have a feeling that might be vaporized Turk.
 We watch the snow fall for a while as Elfé’s theme plays, and the last screen of the chapter is of one of the Turks’ cell phones shutting down.